Margaret D. Lowman: Work

-Prior to this Lowman was a Research Professor at North Carolina State University and the founding director of North Carolina’s innovative Nature Research Center at the NC Museum of Natural Sciences.
-Lowman oversaw the creation, construction, staffing, and programming of this research wing in partnership with the NC University system.
-She was then promoted to Senior Scientist/Director of Academic Partnerships & Global Initiatives for the entire Museum.
-She served as the primary advocate for NRC and aimed to promote its mission.
+Before joining the academy, Lowman was a research professor at North Carolina State University and founding director of North Carolina’s innovative Nature Research Center at the North Carolina Museum of Natural Sciences.
+She oversaw the creation, construction, staffing, and programming of this research wing in collaboration with the NC University system.[5]
+She was later promoted to Senior Scientist and Director of Academic Partnerships & Global Initiatives for the entire museum, serving as the primary advocate for the NRC and its educational mission.

-She has served as Vice President of the Ecological Society of America; Treasurer of the Association for Tropical Biology and Conservation; Executive Director of the TREE Foundation; Board of Directors for The Explorers Club and Earthwatch; and former Climate Change Adviser to Alex Sink, CFO of the Florida cabinet.
-Previously, she served as Director of Environmental Initiatives at New College of Florida, CEO of The Marie Selby Botanical Gardens, and Professor of Biology and Environmental Studies at Williams College.
+Lowman has served as Vice President of the Ecological Society of America; Treasurer of the Association for Tropical Biology and Conservation; Executive Director of the TREE Foundation; member of the Board of Directors for The Explorers Club and Earthwatch; and Climate Change Adviser to Alex Sink, former CFO of the Florida Cabinet.
+She also previously served as Director of Environmental Initiatives at New College of Florida, CEO of Marie Selby Botanical Gardens, and Professor of Biology and Environmental Studies at Williams College.

-Lowman believes in conservation through education which is a very strong theme in It's a Jungle Up There.
-She has been involved in several JASON Project education programs and numerous other conservation education initiatives.
-Her books on canopy ecology are not just about her field work but add dimensions in what it's like to be a woman in a male dominated profession, and what it's like to be a single parent mom.
-Her sons co-authored It's a Jungle Up There and added their insights on how their mother's career and their family not only survived, but thrived.
-Her youngest son, James Burgess, went on to co-found the organization OpenBiome.
+Lowman promotes conservation through education, a central theme of her book It’s a Jungle Up There.
+She has contributed to multiple JASON Project educational programs and other science outreach initiatives.
+Her writing often blends canopy ecology with reflections on navigating a male-dominated field and raising children as a single parent.
+Her sons co-authored It’s a Jungle Up There, offering insights into how their family not only managed but thrived alongside her career.
+Her younger son, James Burgess, later co-founded OpenBiome.

 Organizations

-In 1999 Lowman became the Executive Director of Marie Selby Botanical Gardens in Sarasota, Florida where she helped raise donations over 100 percent and increased membership by "friend-raising".
+In 1999 Lowman became the executive director of Marie Selby Botanical Gardens in Sarasota, Florida where she helped raise donations over 100 percent and increased membership by "friend-raising".
 The Selby Garden's lecture series "Tuesdays In The Tropics" was well attended by the community with topics such as "Does Money Grow on Trees?
 Challenges of Rain Forest Conservation".
 During her tenure, the Gardens' budget shifted into the black from previous years and the membership more than doubled.
 When the board shifted away from a botanical and conservation-oriented mission, Lowman accepted an offer at New College of Florida as Professor of Biology and Environmental Studies.
 The Center for Canopy Ecology relocated from Selby Gardens to New College following Lowman.